ubuntu/yaru/README.md

 ## Installing & Using

-You can install Suru from source using the Meson build system.
+You can build and install Suru from source using Meson.

 ```bash
 # build